 Pinot grigios are incidentally a younger cousin to the similarly named pinot noir, a wildly popular red wine type.
 The two carry complementary olfactory notes – dry, woodsy and even floral on the nose.
 Interestingly enough, pinot grigio and pinot gris grapes are a foggy gray-purple color — a surprising twist for a white wine varietal that harkens to its red origins.

 Pinot grigios carry a distinctly heavier texture compared to other white wine types on the list.
-Sips will coat your tongue with an oilier, velvety feel best described as unctuous.
-This heavier body doesn’t necessarily mean a heavier drink, though, as grigios and gris both still contain the light, bright notes white wines are notorious for.
-It merely turns the dial up, asserting the earthy with the sweet and finishing with a refreshing rather than in-your-face tartness.
+Sips will coat your tongue with an oilier, velvety feel best described as buttery.
+This heavier body doesn’t necessarily mean a more decadent drink, though, as grigios and gris still contain the light, bright notes for which white wines are notorious.
+It merely turns up the dial, asserting the earthy with the sweet and finishing with a refreshing rather than in-your-face tartness.

-Those who enjoy heavier-bodied wines with slightly a less fruit-forward palette will appreciate pinot gris.
+Those who enjoy heavier-bodied wines with a slightly less fruit-forward palate will appreciate pinot gris.
 A typical glass will have notes of lemons, white nectarine, jicama, clove and ginger.
-Serve pinot grigios and pinot gris “cold,” around 45°F.
+Serve pinot grigios and pinot gris “cold,” around 45 degrees Fahrenheit.